How Many Xanax is a Felony?

 Increased Risk of Accidents

 Misusing Xanax can lead to a hazardous scenario marked by an escalated susceptibility to accidents.
 It is brought about by the drug’s capacity to distort judgment and impede coordination.
 The drug’s impact on cognitive clarity and motor skills can lead to a higher vulnerability to accidents as individuals grapple with compromised decision-making and impaired physical control.
-The result is a broad spectrum of accidents, varying from vehicular collisions to slips, falls, and a high probability of unintentional self-inflicted harm.
+The result is a broad spectrum of accidents, varying from vehicular collisions to slips, and falls, and a high probability of unintentional self-inflicted harm.

 Treatment Options for Xanax Addiction